aarmn/aa-script/README.md

 ## Philosophy

-1. Just usefull ones, not a brute force for all possible switches!
+1. Just usefull ones based on my opinion, not a bruteforce for all possible switches to alias, so it won't satisfy everyone but only some, but atleast help those effectivly!
+(Others can edit! it's MIT and the code is as simple as a code can get)

 2. "Complex" and "Repetitve" ones only, life is short, we should optimize it, obey this can make it easier to learn and easier to code

-3. One file, No dependency
+3. One file, No dependency (a bigger version with lack of this but more features will come in sometime)

-4. Robust, Try to decrese chance of overlap with installed packages commands
+4. Robust, Try to decrese chance of overlap with installed packages commands, while there is no guarantee over this (Report in case you saw any major program is conflicting with our commands)

-5. Keep commands short and meaningful
+5. Keep names short and meaningful

-## For Who???
+## For Who?

-1. Linux Experts
+1. "Linux Experts" whom are sick and tired of retyping switches and multiple commands in a row and also feel lazy to make their version of this

 2. anyone who use Bash, Git and Linux alot

+3. anyone who wants to get into reading bashscript, this code is FOR SURE NOT best exercise for these langs (reading some python lines made me feel a weird cringe actually and I'm sure my BashScript gonna have worth story if i dive deeper in that technology) but a cool one to check, with a "Real Production" approach

 ## License

-GNU Public License ver 3
+MIT Public License